xtknight/mt7610u-linksys-ae6000-wifi-fixes/README.md

 # Note
 - Regretfully I have moved and didn't bring this adapter with me, so I have not been able to handle the issues.
 The 'configless' branch contains a version that works without using the conf file but may not compile right now.
+- The good news is that 'master' branch should be working with kernel 4.7 now.
+Thank you for the pull request.

 # Features
-- Linux kernel 4.4 support
+- Linux kernel 4.7 support
 - Works with 2.4/5GHz networks out of the box
 - Works with NetworkManager and nl80211 interface out of the box
 - Works with WPA2-Personal and WPA supplicant/NetworkManager without extra configuration